hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-sdk-node.md

             </td>
             <td>
-                A change in v1.2.x and later versions of @grpc/grpc-js seems to be preventing client applications from exiting due to interval timers on the event queue created by @grpc/grpc-js/src/subchannel.ts.
-Reverting back to @grpc/grpc-js v1.1.8 seems to resolve the issue.
+                A change in v1.2.0 and later versions of @grpc/grpc-js is preventing client applications from exiting due to interval timers on the event queue created by @grpc/grpc-js/src/subchannel.ts.
+This appears to be linked to behaviour when the `grpc.keepalive_permit_without_calls` setting is enabled, which it is by default in the fabric-common configuration.
+This change disables that setting by default until a fix to @grpc/grpc-js is released.

 Additionally, connection timeout Promises during sends to orderers in Committer.js were not being closed correctly.
 This did not cause a breakage since the promise they rejected was already resolved if the connection was successful, but could leave timers running unnecessarily in the event queue.
             </td>